kl1nton/3_EMQ_Practice_Papers/1_EMQ_Practice_Paper.md

 	C. Class III
 	D. Class IV
 	E. Class V

+For each of the following scenarios, choose the most appropriate trauma class from the list above.
+Each option may be used once, more than once or not at all.

 ### 29
 An 18-year-old football player who sustained a kick to the loin during a game subsequently develops microscopic haematuria.